Astro Quick Start Guide

 npm create astro@latest -- --template dotcms/core/examples/astro

 Follow the Astro setup steps after the example is pulled.
-This creates an Astro application that uses localhost:4321 to render in your browser.
+This creates an Astro application that uses http://localhost:4321 to render in your browser.

-Open the Astro project in your code editor at the root, find the file .env.local.example and rename it to .env.local.
+Open the Astro project in your code editor at the root, find the file .env.local.example and rename it to (or make a copy named) .env.
 This file will contain the environment variables for the demo.dotcms.com instance.

-Open the .env.local file and update the following environment variables:
+Open the .env file and update the following environment variables:

 • PUBLIC_DOTCMS_AUTH_TOKEN: This is the API Access Token you generated for the Admin user in the demo.dotcms.com instance in Step 1 above.

-• PUBLIC_DOTCMS_SITE_ID: This is the Site ID for the website you will be managing in the dotcms instance.
-Instructions on finding this ID are below
+• PUBLIC_DOTCMS_SITE_ID: (Optional for a single-site instance.)
+This can be either the Site ID or Site key for the website you will be managing in the dotCMS instance.

 Run the dotCMS Astro application locally